 New Supply Shared Equity

-The New Supply Shared Equity Scheme aims to help people on low to moderate incomes buy a new build home which is affordable for their needs.
+The New Supply Shared Equity scheme (NSSE) aims to help people on low to moderate incomes to buy an affordable new build home.

 For example, if you pay for 70% of your home, the Scottish Government will pay for and hold 30% of the share.
 You also have the opportunity to increase your share up to 100% in the future.

-The scheme is available to first-time buyers.
-However, priority is given to:
+The scheme is available to all first-time buyers, however, priority is given to:

 - social renters (people who rent from the council or a housing association)